XeroKimo/xksl.SceneInitializer/README.md

 ### Why do I have to create a non-generic type inheriting from `DefaultSceneInitializer<>` or `SceneReference<>`?
 Both of these have to do with restrictions in Unity. `DefaultSceneInitializer<>` is needed because the editor can't display generic types nor can you reference assets of generic type. `SceneReference<>`'s issue is that you can't instantiate `ScriptableObject` which contain generic parameters.

+### Are AssetBundle scenes supported?
+Currently no. Since loading by path can take on different forms such as relative path, with or without the extension, and scene name, I want to make sure every single one of them correctly associates with a given scene, which I have not tried doing yet.

 # Advanced
 ### Attaching a payload without calling `xksl.SceneManager.LoadScene()`